voltrue2/cluster-mode/README.md

 This event will be called when: master process is ready, worker process is ready or non-cluster process is ready.

-When master process is ready,  the callback will recieve two arguments: `pid` and `"master.ready"`.
+When master process is ready,  the callback will recieve two arguments: `"master.ready"` and `pid`.

-When worker process is ready,  the callback will recieve two arguments: `pid` and `"worker.ready"`.
+When worker process is ready,  the callback will recieve two arguments: `"worker.ready"` and `pid`.

 When non-cluster process is ready,  the callback will recieve one argument: `"non.ready"`.